 We have created a streamlined process to help make participating in the Job Shadow Program easy.
-The next session of the Job Shadow Program is being held from May 3rd - 28th 2020.
 If you are interested in participating, please contact email@example.com for more information.

 What does a job shadow day look like?

 The goal is to provide students with an authentic experience in a work environment, so you can design the day as you see fit based on your role and the needs of the organization.
 Three main areas that should be covered include an introduction to your organization, interaction with some of your colleagues/employees, and a chance for students to ask questions about your work, education and career path.
-Due to COVID-19, we have had to move to a virtual model that will consist of an informational interview and an interactive activity.
+Due to COVID-19, we have moved to a hybrid model.
 Participating hosts will receive a comprehensive logistical e-mail.

 Do I get to choose which student will shadow me?

 UTM staff will evaluate applications and assign students to hosts.

 My organization often deals with client confidentiality/confidential documents.
 Can students sign any type of non-disclosure agreement?